-In November and December 2018, the Company issued an aggregate of 52,565 shares of its Series B convertible preferred stock ("Series B Preferred Stock") to investors and certain members of its board of directors at a price per share of \$413.67 for proceeds of \$21.2 million, net of issuance costs.
-In addition, the Company issued 19,869 shares of its Series B Preferred Stock upon cancellation of the 2018 Notes, for an aggregate purchase price at the time of conversion, including interest, of \$6.6 million.
-The rights and privileges of the Series B Preferred Stock are the same as the rights and privileges of the Series A Preferred Stock.
-In connection with the Series B Preferred Stock issuance, the Company is obligated to issue common stock warrants upon the closing of the next financing.
+In February 2019, the Company issued an aggregate of 8,017 shares of its Series B Preferred Stock to investors and certain members of its board of directors at a price per share of \$413.67 for proceeds of \$3.1 million, net of issuance costs of \$0.2 million.
+The rights and privileges of the Series B Preferred Stock are the same as the rights and privileges of the Series B Preferred Stock issued in earlier closings.
+In connection with the Series B Preferred Stock issuance, the Company is obligated to issue warrants to purchase shares of common stock to the placement agent.